ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/s3-walkthrough.md

     to learn how to install plugins and see what plugins are available.
     Installed addon package.

 There's an important message there: **ember-cli-deploy needs plugins to actually do the deployment work**.
 Indeed, ember-cli-deploy does nothing by itself.
-Its job is to provide a framework (the **pipeline**) for other addons to work together, and therefore there are more elements to include.
+Its job is to provide a framework (the [pipeline](./pipeline-overview)) that other addons (the [plugins](./plugins-overview)) use to communicate while they undertake a number of different tasks.

-Still, let's try deploy and see what happens.
-In ember-cli-deploy, you'd deploy with a command like this:
+We'll have a look at these other addons in a moment, but first let's try deploy and see what happens.
+In ember-cli-deploy, we'd deploy with a command like this:

     $ ember deploy production
     version: 1.13.13